ToxicJojo/SkeletonPlaceholder/docs/skeleton.md

 ## Color

 You can change the color of the bones within a skeleton.
 Add the `skeleton-color-{color}` class to the skeleton.
-The avaiable colors can be found [here](https://flatuicolors.com/).
+The available colors can be found [here](https://flatuicolors.com/palette/defo).
 For example you could create a green skeleton using `skeleton-color-nephritis`.

 ```html
 <div class='skeleton skeleton-color-nephritis'>